Learn & Get Inspired

 NETWORK with international colleagues

-DISCOVER technical and business opportunities in advanced mobility technology located in the Czech Republic and Bavaria
+DISCOVER technical and business opportunities in advanced mobility tech

 Technische Hochschule Ingolstadt and University of West Bohemia in Pilsen would like to invite you to the second joined workshop on Virtual Development in Passive Safety and Human Models for Future Mobility.